epics-base/ci-scripts/appveyor/README.md

     AppVeyor automatically creates a build matrix with the following axes:
     1. `configuration:` \
-    Select static or dynamic (DLL) as well as regular or debug builds.
+    Select shared (DLL) or static as well as optimized or debug builds. \
+    Default: `shared-optimized`
     2. `platform:` \
     Select 32bit or 64bit processor architecture.
     3. `environment: / matrix:` \
     List of environment variable settings.
 Each list element (starting with a dash) is one step on the axis of the build matrix. \
-    Set `CMP` to select the compiler: `mingw` for the native [MinGW](http://mingw-w64.org/) GNU compiler, `vs2008` ...`vs2019`
+    Set `CMP` to select the compiler: `gcc` for the native [MinGW](http://mingw-w64.org/) GNU compiler, `vs2008` ...`vs2019`
     (options listed above) for the Microsoft Visual Studio compilers.

     Your builds will take long. \
-    AppVeyor only grants a single worker VM - all jobs of the matrix are executed sequentially.
-Each job will take between 6 and 15 minutes, plus testing time.
+    AppVeyor only grants a single parallel runner VM - all jobs of the matrix are executed sequentially.
+AppVeyor also does not provide a usable cache mechanism to retain dependency artifacts across builds.
+    Each job will take between 6 and 15 minutes, plus testing time, every time.

     The `matrix: / exclude:` setting can be used to reduce the number of jobs.
 Check the [AppVeyor docs][appveyor.doc.matrix]
-    for more ways to reduce the build matrix size.
+    for more ways to reduce the build matrix size. \
     E.g., you can opt for not creating matrix axes for `configuration:` and`platform:` by moving these configurations into the job lines under `environment: / matrix:`.